UF-CISE-Surflab/SurfLab.github.io-ExampleWasmFileConverter/readme.md

 5. You may want to run `git pull` here to update emscripten.
 However, this is not necessary.
 6. Run `./emsdk install latest` or `emsdk install latest`

 This completes what needs to be downloaded to run emscripten.
-Note that the final step above will take some time to complete.
+Note that the final step above will take some time to complete and that emsdk is over a gigabyte in size.

 #### Running emscripten
 In PowerShell, you should be able to run the following commands, either by typing them out or running `mingw32-make web`: